 Pre-authorized payments have made paying your bills a breeze.
 Here’s how it works: the funds are debited from your bank account on a specific day each month (for example, the 15th of the month).
 Some companies are going as far as offering a chance to win cash prizes just for signing up for pre-authorized payments.
 Do you really think companies would be pushing you so hard to sign up if it didn’t benefit them?
 If you’re been overcharged for something, it’s a lot harder to get them back if the funds have already been debited from your bank account.
-The best the company can probably do in this situation is offering you a credit.
+The best the company can probably do in this situation is to offer you credit.
 If you plan to cancel the service, you may not even be able to use the full credit, leaving your hard-earned money in the pockets of large corporations.

-More than ever service providers like Rogers are pushing its customers to sign long-term contracts for instant savings.
-Although you may save money short-term, if you only end up watching 20 channels out of your deluxe 500 channel package, did you really spend your money wisely?
+More than ever service providers like Rogers are pushing their customers to sign long-term contracts for instant savings.
+Although you may save money short-term if you only end up watching 20 channels out of your deluxe 500 channel package, did you really spend your money wisely?
 Worse yet, if you run into financial distress (for example, you become ill or lose your job), you’ll still be on the hook for paying for the duration of the contract.
 Think twice before signing a contract to make sure it’s worth your while.

-If you signed a contact and money is tight, you can often scale back your services.
+If you signed a contract and money is tight, you can often scale back your services.
 For example, if you have cable you may be able to downgrade to basic cable.
 Although you’re still paying something, it’s a lot better than paying full price, especially when you’re out of work.